-A commuted value is the lump sum you would need today to replace your future pension.
-It depends on a number of factors, including:
+A commuted value (CV) is the estimated lump sum dollar amount you'd need today to pay for your future pension.
+It's based on a number of factors, including:

 - your age,

 - your qualifying years, and

 You must terminate employment and request a transfer before you're eligible for an immediate pension.
 This means you can request a transfer up until the earlier of: